voidmaelstrom/weather-app/README.md

 }
 ```

-## Steps to setup app for development
+## Steps to setup app for deployment

 1.) cd into the `frontend` directory and setup a `.env` file with the following: